-As part of a holistic approach to the National Curriculum, students will be taught a broad range of subjects to help develop and promote their growth spiritually, morally, socially and culturally.
-The school aims to provide students with opportunities both academically and outside of the classroom to support their personal development and well-being.
+As part of a holistic approach to the National Curriculum, students will be taught a broad range of subjects to help develop and promote their growth spiritually, morally, socially, and culturally.
+The school aims to provide students with opportunities both academically and outside of the classroom to support their personal development and wellbeing.

-Spiritual - Reflective of their own beliefs, knowledge and respect of different peoples feelings/faiths/values, enjoyment and fascination in learning, imagination and creativity in learning, reflect on their own experiences.
+Spiritual - Reflective of their own beliefs, knowledge, and respect of different peoples' feelings/faiths/values, enjoyment and fascination in learning, imagination and creativity in learning, reflect on their own experiences.

 Cultural - Understand cultural influences on themselves and others, appreciate different cultures, recognise and value commonalities between people, understand the democratic parliamentary system in Britain, explore and improve their knowledge of other faiths and diversity on a local, national and global scale.

-For further information please refer to the School Inspection Handbook 2019 pages 58-61:
+For further information, please refer to the School Inspection Handbook 2019 pages 58-61:

-Alternatively, please contact Mrs Carter.
+Alternatively, please contact Miss Conway-Davis.